The Bay Lights: Installation

 The 25,000 white LEDs were attached by construction workers along the vertical steel support cables that connect the deck of the bridge to the suspension cables at the top.
 Caltrans workers intermittently closed a lane of traffic on the bridge late at night so electricians could install the individual LEDs to the cables.
 The lights were programmed to create a series of abstract patterns that ascend and descend the cables and appear to cross the bridge.
-Villareal said the patterns will be inspired by weather patterns, tides, and the volume of traffic on the bridge at any given time.
+Villareal described the patterns as inspired by water, traffic, and local weather patterns.

 The lights needed 100000 ft of special cabling to power the installation, as well as for networking and communications with the control computer.
 The lights were spaced every 12 in and were attached to the bridge with 60,000 zip ties.
 Each LED bulb could be adjusted for 255 different levels of brightness and the entire installation was controlled remotely by a computer program operated by Villareal.
 The LED lights complement the permanent string of lights that has been attached to the suspension cables since the 50th anniversary of the bridge in 1986.